Ring of Fire: Subduction zones and oceanic trenches

 If a tectonic plate's oceanic lithosphere is subducted beneath oceanic lithosphere of another plate, a volcanic island arc is created at the subduction zone.
 An example in the Ring of Fire is the Mariana Arc in the western Pacific Ocean.
 If, however, oceanic lithosphere is subducted under continental lithosphere, then a volcanic continental arc forms; a Ring of Fire example is the coast of Chile.

 The steepness of the descending plate at a subduction zone depends on the age of the oceanic lithosphere that is being subducted.
 The older the oceanic lithosphere being subducted, the steeper the angle of descent of the subducted slab.
-As the Pacific's mid-ocean ridges, which are the source of its the oceanic lithosphere, are not actually in the middle of the ocean but located much closer to South America than to Asia, the oceanic lithosphere consumed at the South American subduction zones is younger and therefore subduction occurs at the South American coast at a relatively shallow angle.
+As the Pacific's mid-ocean ridges, which are the source of its oceanic lithosphere, are not actually in the middle of the ocean but located much closer to South America than to Asia, the oceanic lithosphere consumed at the South American subduction zones is younger and therefore subduction occurs at the South American coast at a relatively shallow angle.
 Older oceanic lithosphere is subducted in the western Pacific, with steeper angles of slab descent.
 This variation affects, for example, the location of volcanoes relative to the ocean trench, lava composition, type and severity of earthquakes, sediment accretion, and the amount of compression or tension.
 A spectrum of subduction zones exists between the Chilean and Mariana end members.